christianDiaz/christian_diaz_poke/README.md

 ## Local server

-For a loca Server run `ng serve` and the navigate in browser to `http://localhost:4200`.
+For a local dev server run `ng serve` and then navigate to browser in `http://localhost:4200` url.

 ## Build